postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/manage-public-elements.md

 #### Collection JSON links

-> Sharing collection JSOn using a public link has been deprecated.
+> Sharing collection JSON files using a public link has been deprecated.
 No new links can be generated and existing links can't be modified or edited.
 Users can still access any existing collection JSON links.
 >
 > To share a collection's JSON, you can use the Postman API.
 To learn more, see [Sharing using the Postman API](/docs/collaborating-in-postman/sharing/#sharing-using-the-postman-api).